These terms and conditions govern your use of the website alphaminr.com and its related

 (b) None.

-(c) During the three months ended March 31, 2025, no director or "officer" (as defined in Rule 16a-1(f) under the Exchange Act) of the Company or United informed the Company or United of the
+No other director or "officer" (as defined in Rule 16a-1(f) under the Exchange Act) of the Company or United informed the Company or United of the

 adoption